astronomer/docs/astro/environment-variables.md

 On Astro, an _Environment Variable_ is a key-value configuration stored in a configuration file that applies to a specific Deployment.
 You can use environment variables to configure custom environment variables for your Deployment, customize core settings of Airflow and its pre-installed providers, or store Airflow connections and variables.

-Some scenarios where you might use custom environment variables for your Deployment include:
+Some scenarios where you might use environment variables in your Deployment include:

 - Adding a token or a URL that is required by your Airflow DAGs or tasks
 - Integrating with Datadog or other third-party tooling to [export Deployment metrics](deployment-metrics.md#export-airflow-metrics-to-datadog)